Experience Makes All The Difference Over 30 Years of Legal Experience

 Frequently Asked Questions

 If DNA testing conducted under order of the Clark County Family Court determines that the alleged father is not the child’s biological parent, the paternity case will generally be dismissed and the individual released from future legal or financial obligations to the child.
 However, if a parent has already been established as the legal father through another process, reversing a paternity order may require additional legal proceedings.
-It’s important to consult an experienced paternity lawyer in Las Vegas to ensure DNA evidence is obtained and reviewed properly, and that all parties’ rights are fully protected under Nevada law.
-At Law Practice, Ltd., we ensure the paternity determination process is thorough and accurate, providing clarity and finality for all involved.
+It is important to consult an experienced paternity lawyer in Las Vegas to help ensure DNA evidence is obtained and reviewed properly, and that all parties’ rights are protected under Nevada law.
+At Law Practice, Ltd., we work to make the paternity determination process thorough and accurate, providing clarity and finality for all involved.

 Our Experienced Las Vegas Paternity Lawyers Can Help